BBC film on Indian PM Modi, 2002 riots draws government ire

 Authorities at the University of Hyderabad, in India’s south, began a probe after a student group showed the banned documentary earlier this week.
 In the southern state of Kerala, workers from Modi’s Bharatiya Janata Party held demonstrations on Tuesday after some student groups affiliated with rival political parties defied the ban and screened the program.

-The first part of the program, released last week by the BBC for its U.K. audiences, revives the most controversial episode of Modi’s political career when he was the chief minister of western Gujarat state in 2002.
-It focuses on anti-Muslim riots in which more than 1,000 people were killed.
+The first part of the documentary, released last week by the BBC for its U.K. audiences, revives the most controversial episode of Modi’s political career when he was the chief minister of western Gujarat state in 2002, when more than 1,000 people were killed in anti-Muslim riots.

-The riots have long hounded Modi because of allegations that authorities under his watch allowed and even encouraged the bloodshed.
-Modi has denied the accusations, and the Supreme Court has said it found no evidence to prosecute him.
-Last year, the country’s top court dismissed a petition filed by a Muslim victim questioning Modi’s exoneration.
+Modi has denied allegations that authorities under his watch allowed and even encouraged the bloodshed, and the Supreme Court said it found no evidence to prosecute him.
+Last year, it dismissed a petition filed by a Muslim victim questioning Modi’s exoneration.

 The first part of the BBC documentary relies on interviews with victims of the riots, journalists and rights activists, who say Modi looked the other way during the riots.
 It cites, for the first time, a secret British diplomatic investigation that concluded Modi was “directly responsible” for the “climate of impunity.”

-The documentary includes the testimony of then-British Foreign Secretary Jack Straw, who says the British investigation found that the violence by Hindu nationalists aimed to “purge Muslims from Hindu areas” and that it had all the “hallmarks of an ethnic cleansing.”
+The movie includes testimony from then-British Foreign Secretary Jack Straw that the British investigation found the violence by Hindu nationalists aimed to “purge Muslims from Hindu areas” and had all the “hallmarks of an ethnic cleansing.”

 Suspicions that Modi quietly supported the riots led the U.S., U.K. and E.U. to deny him a visa, a move that has since been reversed.